PermutaTriangle/Tilings/README.rst

-Once done you can use the ``TileScope`` algorithm in two ways, either directly by importing from the ``tilings.tilescope`` module which we will discuss in greater detail shortly, or by using the ``tilescope`` command line tool.
+Once done you can use the ``TileScope`` algorithm in two ways, either directly by importing from the ``tilings.tilescope`` module which we will discuss in greater detail shortly, or by using the ``TileScope`` command line tool.

 The command line tool
 ---------------------